alanpcurrie/giraffe-htmx/README.md

 This repository contains an F# Giraffe application with HTMX for frontend interactivity, and open props for styling

-Currently the app runs on Azure app service Web apps, connected to neon db serverless postgres service.
+Currently the app runs on Azure app service Web apps, connected to neon db serverless postgres service, via dapper ORM, this can be swapped for and database.

 [The demo is live at https://giraffe-htmx.azurewebsites.net/](https://giraffe-htmx.azurewebsites.net/)